asynx-dev/www/docs/blog/20/5-gettig_started_to_vitis_acceleration_flow_with_zynq_7000.md

 # Getting Started to Vitis Acceleration Flow with Zynq 7000

-We all know, sometimes it is just hard to get start learning things from vendor documentations.
+We all know, sometimes it is just hard to get started learning things from vendor documentations.
 This tutorial will follow beginner friendly steps to run your first accelerator on an FPGA.